This project is included in the BHF-IFR Program for the Balkans

 8.00 pm - 9.00 pm - Dinner.

-* In rare cases of rain, the project program envisions substitute activities including finds processing workshops and film projections.
+* In rare cases of rain, the field school program provides substitute activities including finds processing workshops and film projections.

 ** Lectures and workshops in the area of Roman and Field Archaeology.

-The BHFS team could organize/assist organization of various leisure activities for participants during their free time such as hiking, wine-tasting, movies etc.
+The BHFS team may organize/assist organization of various leisure activities for participants during their free time such as hiking, wine-tasting, movies etc.

 Departure after breakfast.

 Anderson-Stojanovic, V.R.
-Stobi, The Hellenistic and Roman Pottery, 1992, Princeton University Press.
+Stobi, The Hellenistic and Roman Pottery, Princeton University Press, 1992.

 Brown, P. The World of Late Antiquity AD 150-750 (Library of World Civilization).
 Norton & Company, 1989.